mikaelbr/writings/js-syntax-series/function-arguments.md

 ## Argument or Parameter?

 First let's get some terms out of the way.
 What is the difference between arguments and parameters?
-We often use these terms interchangably.
-There's no need to destinguish between them, but we'll cover it here for completness.
+We often use these terms interchangeably.
+There's no need to distinguish between them, but we'll cover it here for completeness.
 As with all terms it may help us relay information precisely, given that the person we're talking to also have the same understanding of the terms.